 Shares with preferential dividend rights (preferred shares) or a liquidation preference can be created, which is standard practice in venture capital and private equity transactions.
 These instruments allow investors to negotiate downside protection while founders maintain operational control.

-The articles of association may provide for shares carrying a fixed return, useful for investors seeking predictable income.
-The SAS may also issue share warrants (bons de souscription d’actions — BSA), convertible bonds and other hybrid instruments, offering a complete range of financing tools that rivals the flexibility available under common-law jurisdictions.
+The articles of association may provide for shares carrying a fixed return.
+The SAS may also issue share warrants (bons de souscription d’actions — BSA), convertible bonds and other hybrid instruments, subject to the rules applicable to each instrument and the terms of the articles.

 The SAS is subject to the standard Luxembourg corporate tax regime, identical to that of the SARL and the SA: